Here are the trios in practice following Alex Newhook’s injury - Dose.ca

 The Canadiens de Montréal held a practice this morning at the Bell Centre in preparation for tonight's game against the Boston Bruins at 7pm.

-It was the first full practice since Thursday's heavy 7-0 loss to the Dallas Stars, and since Alex Newhook's unfortunate injury.
+It was the first practice with all the players since Thursday's heavy 7-0 loss to the Dallas Stars and Alex Newhook's sad injury.

 We were therefore keeping a close eye on what the forward trios would look like in Newhook's absence.